 PROBLEM: Low Rumbling or Popping Noise

-- Noise heard is sound of boiling water.
-Excessive buildup of sediment in bottom of tank is causing overheating of tank bottom and boiling of water to occur.
+- Noise heard is the sound of boiling water.
+Excessive buildup of sediment in the bottom of the tank is causing overheating of tank bottom and boiling of water to occur.

 - Remove sediment by flushing water heater.

 Continue to 7 of 7 below.